samuel-hunter/parsnip/README.md

 - [ ] The external API is stable, including primitive parsers and parser combinators
   - [x] All parsers are limited to a non-seeking stream with a 1-character peek buffer (outside `parse-try`)
-  - [ ] Some robust way to figure out parser debugging.
+  - [x] Some robust way to figure out parser debugging.
-  	The current failure mechanism makes a condition on error and passes it as a value.
-	This might be good enough for error handling, but stack traces don't give enough information about what went wrong.
-	Maybe failures could build up a return trace a la [Zig](https://ziglang.org/documentation/master/#Error-Return-Traces).
-	I should program some example error reporting to showcase.
+  	I've decided to go for return traces during failures.
+It seems to work pretty well!
+  - [ ] Parselets for common idioms (like digits and numbers).
 - [ ] Code tests
   - [x] Every external function is unit-tested.
   - [x] 95% code coverage in `parsnip.lisp` as reported by `sb-cover`.